Refuse & Recycling

 - Automotive chemicals including waxes, polish, carburetor cleaner, brake fluid, gasoline, and antifreeze

-- Hypodermic needles/Sharps for proper disposal click here thank you.
+- Hypodermic needles/Sharps for proper disposal click here (ENG) or Spanish thank you.

-Colton residents can dispose of household hazardous waste at the following locations at no costs.
+Colton residents can dispose of household hazardous waste at the following locations at no cost.
 Commercial customers have to pay a disposal fee:

 San Bernardino County Fire Department